vishleshp/CHOMP/lambda/ReadMe.txt

-Directory to put the lambda function code
+Dir to put the lambda function code